Board President, Symposium Committee

 He participates as the chairman of the Board of Directors of the Midwest Energy Efficiency Alliance, on the board of directors of the Association of Professionals Energy Consultants, Energy Education Council and St Louis Earth Day.
 He is also a member of Facility Operators and Service Providers Association, Association of Energy Service Professionals, Association of Energy Engineers and Edison Electric Institute.
 Greg is a graduate of University of Illinois and holds a BS degree in Electrical Engineering and an MBA through Webster University.

 His goal is to continuously be on the leading edge of new technology related to the improvements of the utility grid and customer’s premise and provide a cost effective vehicle for implementation of this strategy and technology.

 Brian Pelletier is owner and chief chocolatier at Kakao Chocolate, maker of all-natural handmade confections in St. Louis.
 Kakao has been named “Best Chocolate in St. Louis” twice by the Riverfront Times and by the readers of Sauce Magazine, and Pelletier was listed among a handful of “Tastemakers” by Feast Magazine.
 Prior to Kakao, Brian spent 20 years in business marketing, helping organizations ranging from small businesses to global enterprises communicate with people who are important to them.
 Brian has a passion for local, sustainable businesses and how they engage with their community to everyone’s benefit.
-He also serves on the board of directors for the Retail Confectioners International Association, Discovering Options, and St. Louis Slow Food.
+He also serves on the boards of directors for the Retail Confectioners International Association, Discovering Options, and St. Louis Slow Food.

 Lori Strawbridge, CPA